 artisan is greatly honoured in being able to present the latest exhibition by this highly renowned and internationally recognised artist to the Brisbane public.

-Mona Ryder Lone Star opens at artisan at 6pm on 16 November and will run until 16 February 2019.
+Mona Ryder Lone Star can be viewed until 16 February 2019.
 Admission is free.

-A limited edition exhibition book, comprising an in-depth essay and Q&A with Mona Ryder, will be available for purchase from artisan.
-Each book will be embellished by the artist.
-Forward orders are recommended through artisan.
+A limited edition exhibition book, comprising an in-depth essay and Q&A with Mona Ryder, is available for purchase from artisan.
+Each book is embellished by the artist.
+Orders are recommended through artisan.

 Image: Mona Ryder, untitled (detail) 2018, photograph by Don Hildred, courtesy of the artist.